PlumpMath/rika-ni-naru/deep-learning-from-scratch/clojure/README.md

-# dlfs

-A Clojure library designed to ... well, that part is up to you.

-## Usage

-FIXME
+# Deep Learning from Scratch

+**Disclaimer**: since I'm pretty new to Clojure, the codes are not expected to be idiomatic Clojure.

-## License
+# License

-Copyright © 2017 FIXME

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+Public Domain CC0